alpharaoh/scopy/README.md

+ # Scopy
- # scopy MADE BY ALPHAROAH
+MADE BY ALPHAROAH

 Collects all valid scopes from hackerone programs
 Can collect multiple scopes at once and output their scopes